Skip to content

 dataset = load_dataset("pride/PXD075509[19HCD_3.mzML]")

-load_dataset and load_repo_dataset do not expose store_as or output_dir; they download to the default cache as .mszx and hand the cache directory to MSCompressDataset.
+load_dataset, load_repo_dataset, and load_hf_dataset do not expose store_as; they download to the default cache as .mszx and hand the cache directory to MSCompressDataset.

 Exceptions